MohsenKoohi/BurgeATS/CMF/Web/functions.md

 1. user who has verified a customer 2 customer message
 2. user who has sent a message on behalf of a department for department 2 customer messages
-3. message_id of which this message is a forward
+3. message_id of a message that this message is a forward (used just for u2u messages) (Just for indicating a difference, so we can show it in the list of messages)